shaniabuu/PyDESeq/README.md

 <a name="output"></a>
 ## Output files
+### text outputs
+1. Top 10 Genes with the Smallest Non-zero P-values: The script prints the top 10 genes with the smallest non-zero p-values, showing their gene names, log2 fold changes, and p-values.
+2. Number of Differentially Expressed Genes: The script prints the number of differentially expressed genes after filtering with the provided p-value threshold.

+### output files
-### `differential_expression_results.csv`
+#### `differential_expression_results.csv`
 A comma-separated value (.csv) file with the differential expression analysis results stored in the following columns:
 ```
-gene_id      log2FoldChange    pvalue
+gene_name      log2FoldChange    pvalue
 ```
-column 1: `gene_id` stores the gene ids for the identified differentially expressed genes.
+column 1: `gene_name` stores the gene names for the identified differentially expressed genes.

 column 2: `log2FoldChange` stores the values of the log2 fold change in expression of the gene between control(s) and treatment(s).

 column 3: `p-value` stores the p-value for each gene where the null hypothesis is that that the gene expression is the same in control(s) vs. treatment(s).

-Along with the files `differential_expression_results.csv` and `volcano_plot.png`.
-See [Output Files](#output-files) in [File Formats](#file-formats) for more details

 #### `volcano_plot.png`
-A png image of the generated volcano plot with the inputted p-value threshold.
-A volcano plot is only generated if a p-value threshold is given.
-The red dots represent the differentially expressed genes with a p-value less than the inputted threshold, while the black dots represent the non-differentially expressed genes.
-The 10 genes are labeled with their gene names.
+This image file is a volcano plot of the log2 fold changes vs. -log10(p-values).
+Genes with p-values below the threshold are highlighted in red.
+The top 10 genes with the smallest non-zero p-values are labeled.

 <a name="credit"></a>